-November is National Stomach Cancer Awareness Month, and Tracy is sharing a short Facebook post each day to make people aware of what she went through and that she’s an almost four year survivor!
+November is National Stomach Cancer Awareness Month, and Tracy is sharing a short Facebook post each day to make people aware of what she went through and that she’s an almost three year survivor!

 Can’t Stomach Cancer, a non-profit organization dedicated to raising awareness about stomach cancer, advancing funding for research, and providing education and support internationally to patients, families, and caregivers, gave Tracy the info and support she needed during a very difficult time in her life.

 When I asked Tracy to share what she learned from her struggles, she said, “I didn’t know I had determination.
 I didn’t know I had such depths of determination.
 This struggle caused my faith to go deeper.
 I learned I am not alone.”

 UPDATE: After bravely fighting her third recurrence of stomach cancer, Tracy passed away on September 30, 2017.

 A close friend of hers, Catherine Dotson, discussed how Tracy stayed true to the two purposes she shared on her CaringBridge site on the day of her diagnosis: 1) I’m going through this to bring glory to God.
 It’s all about Him!!
 2) To show my precious three children what it’s like to walk to hell and back with a strong faith, and to show them they are strong!”